lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The Initiator proposes a cipher suite (see {{cs}}), and the Responder either accepts or rejects, and may make a counter proposal.

-* The Initiator decides on the correlation parameter corr (see {{transport}}).
+* The Initiator decides on the correlation parameter corr (see {{corr}}).
 This is typically given by the transport which the Initiator and the Responder have agreed on beforehand.
 The Responder either accepts or rejects.

 * The Initiator decides on the method parameter, see {{method-types}}.
 The Responder either accepts or rejects.